 The belt scale allows for two calibration methods.
 Static weight calibration is the easiest method and is a combination of test weights applied to each weigh idler, belt spacing and speed calibration.
-The second optional calibration method is a Material Test calibration where a known amount of test material is fed on the moving belt scale followed by a correction factor to make the displayed total weight match the test material weighed he unit of rate parameter defines how the rate is displayed.
+The second optional calibration method is a Material Test calibration where a known amount of test material is fed on the moving belt scale followed by a correction factor to make the displayed total weight match the test material weighed.